- Reference Number: HEY-507/2021

 You can translate this page by using the headphones button (bottom left) and then select the globe to change the language of the page.
 Need some help choosing a language?
 Please refer to Browsealoud Supported Voices and Languages.

-This leaflet has been produced to give you (or carers of a patient) general information regarding care of an upper limb cast.
-Most of your questions should be answered by the Cast Care Advice sheet which should be enclosed with your/the patient’s documentation.
-If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team caring for you/ the patient.
+This leaflet has been produced to give general information for patients and carers of a patient with an upper limb cast.
+Most of your questions should be answered by this leaflet.
+It is not intended to replace the discussion between you and the healthcare team, but may act as a starting point for discussion.
+If after reading it you have any concerns or require further explanation, please discuss this with a member of the healthcare team.

 Cast care information